Accuser: Mel Gibson Was First Person I ‘Opened Up’ to About Weinstein Assault

 Despite the harrowing incident, Jane Doe 3 said that she began to work on a book about the health benefits of massages with Weinstein’s help.
 When the book fell apart, she said she was scared to go to the police about the assault, stating that she has several “high-end clients” that she was afraid she would lose if she reported one of the most powerful men in Hollywood.

-Eventually, however, she said she ended up finally opening up to one of her clients about the assault while she was giving a message: controversial actor Mel Gibson.
+Eventually, however, she said she ended up finally opening up to one of her clients about the assault while she was giving a massage: controversial actor Mel Gibson.

 Jane Doe 3 is one of several women who has taken to take the stand against Weinstein in his sex-crime trial in Los Angeles.
 Prosecutors allege that between 2003 and 2014, Weinstein sexually assaulted five women—including Jane Doe 5—and used his power to influence their silence.